dessa-oss/atlas/api_docs/sources/tracking_deployment.md

 The value of *provenance* is an object that contains internal information about the execution environment.

-The *global_stage_context* value is a dictionary containing the following keys and respective values
+The *global_stage_context* value is a dictionary containing the following keys and respective values.

 - *uuid*: the universally unique identifier that identifies this stage
 - *stage_log*: log information about this stage